|

 University; James I. Robertson, Jr., Virginia Polytechnic Institute and State University.

-Reading: Guide to the Battles of Chancellorsville and Fredericksburg.
-Description: The battles of Fredericksburg and Chancellorsville, 1862-63, were remarkable in several
+Recommended Reading: Guide to the Battles of Chancellorsville and Fredericksburg.
+Description: The battles of Fredericksburg and Chancellorsville,

-respects.
-Both revealed the problems of mounting a serious attack at night and provided the first examples of the now-familiar
+1862-63, were remarkable in several respects.
+Both revealed the problems of mounting a serious attack at night and provided

-river crossings under fire.
-Chancellorsville was marked by Stonewall Jackson's death and
+featured street fighting and river crossings under fire.
+Chancellorsville was marked by Stonewall

 Eyewitness